pf » Installing PHP on Apache 2

 ./configure --help

-You will see quite a few options, here's a page that defines the configure options.
+You will see there are quite a few configuration options, look in the docs for a page on the configure options.
 We will tell configure to enable mysql, and also tell it where to find apxs Apache's tool for building modules.

 configure --with-mysql --with-apxs2=/usr/local/apache2/bin/apxs